aashari/rag-aws-ssm/README.md

 ## Overview

-**AWS Send SSM Command** is a CLI tool for executing shell commands on AWS EC2 instances via AWS Systems Manager (SSM).
+**AWS Send SSM Command** is a CLI tool for executing shell commands and transferring files to AWS EC2 instances via AWS Systems Manager (SSM).
 It produces clear, structured, and timestamped output optimized for both human readability and AI systems.

 ## Features

 - Remote command execution on SSM-enabled EC2 instances
+- File transfer from local machine to remote EC2 instances
 - Structured output with timestamps for command submission, execution, and results
 - Enhanced metadata including execution times, duration, and output details
 - Robust error handling with actionable troubleshooting suggestions